What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Rashes can occur unrelated to food allergies.
 If you have an allergy to nickel or latex, for example, you might develop allergic contact dermatitis if your skin comes in contact with that allergen.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-A skin rash can be a side effect of a medication.
+A rash can be a side effect of a medication.
 It can also be a sign of an allergy to a specific drug.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 When To Call the Doctor

-Speak with your doctor or your child’s pediatrician if the rash is new or severe or doesn’t respond well to over-the-counter treatments.
-To help get the right diagnosis, you can write down the timeline of symptoms and take photos of the rash.
-Always seek emergency medical treatment for trouble breathing.
-This can be a sign of anaphylaxis, which is a life-threatening allergic reaction.
+Speak with your health care provider or your child’s pediatrician if the rash is new, severe, or doesn’t respond well to over-the-counter treatments.
+To help the doctor make the right diagnosis, you can write down the timeline of symptoms and take photos of the rash.
+Your doctor may prescribe medications for food allergies, or recommend other over-the-counter options to help manage symptoms.

 Talk With Others Who Understand

 MyFoodAllergyTeam is the social network for people with food allergies and their loved ones.
-Here, more than 40,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with food allergies.
+Here, more than 42,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with food allergies.

 What symptoms of food allergies are most common for you or your child?
 Have you ever experienced a severe allergic reaction that included a skin rash?
 Share in the comments below, or start a conversation by posting on your Activities page.